 Events and Festivals in April in Iceland

 Eve FanFest on 12th to 14th April brings together thousands of fans from all over the world who come to celebrate their love for the EVE online games.
 Participants meet fellow gamers, learn about new innovations and enjoy fun activities around .

 Reykjavík Children’s Culture Festival begins at the 17th of April and is ongoing until the 22nd.
 Art&crafts, workshops, and performances all linked together through the common theme of youth are hosted around the city of Reykjavík.
 It’s great fun, especially for families with young children.
 Check out the nearest library or Facebook for more intel.

-Aldrei Fór Ég Suður is a music festival held in Isafjordur in the Westfjords over the Easter weekend.
+Aldrei Fór Ég Suður is a music festival held in Westfjords over the weekend.
 Almost every big music act in Iceland has played at the festival, and it just keeps getting more and more popular.
-This festival is a real local event to connect with Icelanders!
+This festival is a real local event to connect with ! in the

 AK Extreme is a four-day snowboarding and music festival held in Akureyri in North Iceland.
 It brings together some of the best snowboarders in Iceland and the top acts in the music scene.
 Loads of fun!